 An example of a manager’s view of the Total Rewards Portal.

-A view of what a team dashboard in TRP looks like for managers allowing them quick and easy access to the compensation information for their directs.
+A view of what a team dashboard in TRP looks like for Microsoft managers, allowing them quick and easy access to the compensation information for their directs.

 “Ultimately, the goal of the TRP is to show the value of an employee’s individual rewards, while empowering rewards conversations for managers and providing a complete data set to inform decisions,” Sheikhassan says.
 “Keeping these core objectives at the heart of our future enhancements enables us to continue to have a tool that provides a consistent experience that our employees will use and enjoy as part of their overall Microsoft employee experience journey.”

-• In a competitive talent market, having a tool like the TRP really helps represent the value of Microsoft compensation and benefits and reminds employees of the company’s investment in them.
+• In a competitive talent market, having a tool like the TRP helps clearly represent the value of Microsoft compensation and benefits and reminds employees of the company’s investment in them.

 • By using multiple micro-services, we can build a better experience to represent employee compensation at various stages of an employee’s journey with Microsoft.

-• Developing and using the Total Rewards Portal is providing us a strong return on our investment (ROI) over time, especially since it is now hosted on Microsoft Azure and because it was developed in-house.
+• Developing and using the Total Rewards Portal is providing us with a strong return on investment (ROI) over time, especially because it was developed in-house and is now hosted on Microsoft Azure.

-• Our sensitive compensation information for 220,000-plus employees stays within the control of Microsoft while informing our employees.
+• Our sensitive compensation information for 220,000-plus employees stays securely within the control of Microsoft while still informing our employees of their compensation value.

 The post Helping Microsoft employees understand their value with the Total Rewards Portal appeared first on Inside Track Blog.